 Depending on the extent of the person’s incapacity, a court-appointed guardian or conservator can be given near-complete control over your life.

-There are two areas of decision-making where a guardian or conservator has authority: decisions about your well-being and decisions about your finances.
+There are two decision-making areas where a guardian or conservator has authority: decisions about your well-being and decisions about your finances.

 - Decisions about well-being include determining your place of residence, your attending physicians, and your medical treatment.

-- Decisions about your finances include how your home is paid for, what your income is used for, whether to pursue legal actions on your behalf, how to manage your assets, filing your insurance claims, and many other matters.
+- Decisions about your finances include how your home is paid for, your income usage, whether to pursue legal actions on your behalf, how to manage your assets, filing your insurance claims and many other matters.

 Usually, one person is appointed for both roles, but the court can also split the responsibilities among multiple parties.
 For example, one person may oversee the financial decisions, while another person handles the living arrangements and healthcare.